In our previous article, we discussed the three core categories of switching costs: financial, procedural, relational.

 To reduce financial switching costs, consider using a freemium model for your product.

 For example, Slack does a fantastic job of easing users into their paid plans.
 Slack starts off as free for a limited of users, which means that users can test out using Slack without any negative financial impact.
 Once a user is convinced of Slack’s value, they can then pay for a higher tier and bring on the rest of their company or organization onto Slack.

 Similarly, you can use trial periods for your product to reduce switching costs.
 While free trials do not decrease the ultimate switching cost that the customer must pay, it at least enables them to get a taste of your product before needing to pay the full amount.

 Another way to reduce financial switching costs is to make it incredibly time-effective to set up.

 For example, most email clients (Google, Outlook) have a CSV importer that enables you to import all of your contacts.
 Instead of spending hours typing every contact in, you can just drag-and-drop a file to set all of your contacts up in the new system.

 3. Decreasing Procedural Switching Costs

 To reduce procedural costs, think carefully about your in-product onboarding.

 What is your first-time user experience?
 How do you quickly orient users so that they know what to do next?
 For example, Trello’s onboarding teaches the user how to use the product through the product itself:

 By making it easy to learn how to use your product, you enable users to switch to you without leaving or giving up.

-Another way to reduce procedural cost is to provide out-of-product help.
+Another way to reduce procedural costs is to provide out-of-product help.
 Many product managers overlook the importance of reducing procedural switching costs through non-product means!

 User manuals, forums, and lifecycle emails with tips and guidance are all great ways to provide out-of-product help.
 For example, MailChimp has a Get Started guide that quickly enables new users to figure out how to use it.